codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 ### Installing the hybrid runtime
 Install the hybrid runtime either through the CLI wizard or via silent install.
->The Git provider you select for the first runtime installed in your account is the one used in all other runtimes you install.
+>The Git provider you select when installing the first runtime for your account is the same Git provider used by all other runtimes installed in the same account.

 1. Do one of the following:
   * If this is your first hybrid runtime installation, in the Welcome page, select **+ Install Runtime**.
   * If you have provisioned a hybrid runtime, to provision additional runtimes, in the Codefresh UI, go to [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and select **+ Add Runtimes**.